 I dream of being an organized person.
 I have read the best books on the subject.
 I have a love/hate relationship with the Flylady.
 While I probably have enough knowledge and skills to be a professional organizer, I usually find it impossible to structure myself.
-My new Family Command Center (or Control Center) has improved that a thousand-fold.
+My new Family Command Center (or Control Center) and chore charts have improved that a thousand-fold.

 After searching on Pinterest for a while, I chose my favorite ideas that were in my budget both money and space-wise.

 I picked up the dry erase calendar at Target.
 I had searched Office Depot and Staples first, but didn’t see anything that I liked.
 Finding it at Target was a happy surprise.
 The photo shows June and part of July.
 You can see that I write in the dates myself and I try to use different colors for different people/categories but it usually winds up being whatever I grab first.
 Also, I use both dry and wet erase markers.
 I tend to use the wet ones on repeating items or things I absolutely have to remember so they can’t disappear accidentally.

 At the end of every month, before I erase anything, I take a photo of the calendar.
 This way, I can upload them all and not save all the paper calendars like I used to.